AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 Contract Files Description:

 - pragma solidity ^0.5.17
-    -	`pragma solidity`: solidity version description `0.5.17`：solidity version
+    -	`pragma solidity`: Solidity version statement
+    -	`0.5.17`：Solidity version
-         `^` ：Indicates upward compatibility, that is, it can be compiled with a compiler above 0.5.17
+    -	`^` ：Indicates upward compatibility, that is, it can be compiled with a compiler above 0.5.17
 - contract HelloWorld
-    -	`contract`：contract keyword
+    -	`contract`：The keyword of the contract statement
-         `HelloWorld`：contract name
+    -	`HelloWorld`：The name of the current contract
 - string name
-    -	`name`：contract state variables
+    -	`name`：State variable of the contract
-         `string`：the type of contract state variables
+    -	`string`：It indicates the type of this state variable
 - function setName(string memory _name) public returns(string memory)
-    -	`function`：function keyword
-         `setName`：function name
+    -	`function`：The name of this function
+    -	`setName`：The name of this function
-         `memory`：declare the storage location of param name（ function input parameters and output parameters  must be declared as memory when the parameters type is string）
+    -	`memory`： It declares the storage location of the _name parameter (function input parameters and output parameters of string type must be declared as memory）
-         `_name`：the  local variables
+    -	`\_name` ：Local variable of this function
-         `public`：declare the visibility of the function
+    -	`public`：It declares the visibility of this function
-         `name` = _name：Assignment the local variable to state variable
+    -	`name` = \_name： It assigns the local variable passed in from the outside to the state variable
 - function getName() public view returns(string memory)
-    -	`view`: this keyword means the function cannot change the blockchain state, which mainly used for query
+    -	`view`:  If a function has the view keyword, this function will not change the value of the state variable in the contract (mainly used for query)

-### Compile HelloWorld Contract
+## Compile HelloWorld Contract

-**Step1.**  Creat new directory for HelloWorld project
+**Step1.**  Create a new directory for the HelloWorld project

 ```
 mkdir HelloWorld && cd HelloWorld
 ```

+> The following commands are carried out in the HelloWorld directory if without special instructions.

-**Step2.**  Init project
+**Step2.**  Use alaya-truffle to initialize a project

 ```
 alaya-truffle init
 ```
-After the command is executed, project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `Contracts/`: solidity contract directory
+- `Contracts/`: Solidity contract directory

-- `Migrations/`:  depoly file directory
+- `Migrations/`:  Directory of the depolyment file

-- `Test/`: test script directory
+- `Test/`: Directory of test scripts

-- `Truffle-config.js`: alaya-truffle config
+- `Truffle-config.js`: Alaya-truffle configuration files

-**Step3.**  Move HelloWorld contract compiled in to HelloWorld/contracts/
+**Step3.**  Move the HelloWorld contract compiled under `HelloWorld/contracts/`

 ```
 ls contracts/
 ```
-- HelloWorld.sol
+> You will see `HelloWorld.sol`.

-**Step4.**  Fix compile version same as the version setted  in truffle-config.js
+**Step4.**  Modify the aaya-truffle configuration file `truffle-config.js`, and modify the compiler version to the version number in the corresponding solidity contract

 ```
 vim truffle-config.js
 ```

-Truffle-config.js content is  as follows:
+The modified contents of `truffle-config.js` are as follows:
 ```
 compilers: {
       solc: {
-            version: "^0.5.17",    // same as the version declared in HelloWorld.sol
+            version: "^0.5.17",    // This version number is consistent with the version number declared in HelloWorld.sol
       }
 }
 ```